code-chronicles-code/leetcode-curriculum/CONTRIBUTING.md

 Changes to the repository are proposed via GitHub pull requests.

-It's recommended to use [GitHub's command-line interface](https://cli.github.com/), as it will simplify the GitHub workflow.
+We recommend using [GitHub's command-line interface](https://cli.github.com/), as it will simplify the GitHub workflow.
 Specifically, you can:

 1. **Clone this repository directly**, without needing a fork at this point: